soypat/photo-organizer/README.md

         -h,  --help   Call for help! (default false) -k,  --keepfolder   Keep base folder name of file when moving file.
 Automatically avoids duplicate names such as '/2011/2011/a.jpg' (default false)
-        -m,  --month   Organize files by month (month directory) (default false) -o,  --output   Directory in which to organize files to (default ./recovered) -r,  --recursive   Search for files in subdirectories (default true) --size   Minimum filesize in MB (default 0)
+        -m,  --month   Organize files by month (month directory) (default false) --noerrstop   Do not interrupt file moving due to non-fatal errors (default false) -o,  --output   Directory in which to organize files to (default ./recovered) -r,  --recursive   Search for files in subdirectories (default true) --size   Minimum filesize in MB (default 0)